mkatlihan/montyhall/README.md

 	Win percentage when changing the pick   : 36.69%
 ```

+It's important to note that as the number of doors (`NDOORS`) increases, the information gained from opening a door diminishes.
+When `NDOORS` approaches infinity, the act of opening a door provides virtually no additional information, and the probability of winning by changing the initial choice converges to the same probability as sticking with the original choice.
+In other words, the advantage of switching doors becomes negligible as the number of doors grows very large.

 ## License

 This script is provided under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute it as needed.